We laid our clothes out carefully the night before our much-anticipated snowshoeing expedition to The Remarkables.

 On the way down the view of the Wakatipu Basin enclosed in a necklace of mountains was magnificent.
 I was astonished at the scope of the panorama: Lake Wakatipu, Lake Hayes, Queenstown, Frankton, Arrowtown, the Kawarau River, the Shotover River, Mt Earnslaw, Coronet Peak, Ben Lomond, the Crown Range, planes taking off and landing at the airport, rainbow-coloured paragliders sailing by, a flash of bright red from the plumage of a kea . . .

 After six and a half exhilarating hours of healthy, hearty activity, we returned to civilisation.
 A mulled wine and a hot bath were top of my agenda.
 I don't think I've ever slept quite so soundly as I did that night; I bet our Aussie mates slept well too.
 It must be that sweet mountain air.

-Reported by Justine Tyerman for our AA Directions Summer 2016 issue
+Reported by Justine Tyerman for our AA Directions Autumn 2019 issue